 Impressions and measurements of your mouth will ensure that your implants fit perfectly.
 After your implants are permanently placed, your jawbone tissues bond with the posts in a process clinically termed osseointegration.
 Porcelain crowns are placed on individual implants, or a set of full or partial dentures can replace entire arches of missing teeth.
 These false teeth are fixed and sturdy and should be treated like natural teeth.

 Dental Implants vs Traditional Prosthetics

 Patients who use removable dentures understand what wobbly or loose dentures can do.
 When dentures slip, it can be embarrassing.
-Dental implants offer superior stability because the dental crown or false teeth are anchored directly to the jawbone.
+Dental implants supporting crowns and implant bridges offer superior stability because the dental crown or false teeth are anchored directly to the jawbone.
 Many of our patients report that their implant-retained crowns, bridges, or dentures feel like natural teeth.
 If you have put off eating your favorite foods because you fear that your denture or bridge will shift or wobble, we welcome you to ask Dr. Fondriest about the advantages of implant-retained restorations.